 1. More towns and villages around Cornwall are switching on their Christmas lights.
 Enjoy the Christmas Lights in your area.
 While you're out visiting Cornwall's illuminated towns and villages take the opportunity to buy some of your Christmas shopping and join in in some of the seasonal events on offer.
 Truro, Penzance, St Ives, Falmouth, St Austell and Penryn are offering late night shopping in the run up to Christmas.
 See details on our Christmas Lights page

 2. Go for a walk, a cycle ride or a ride with your horse along one of Cornwall's multi-use trails or enjoy a lovely coastal walk (weather permitting).
 There are trails and walks in every area of Cornwall so choose one near you and have a great time.
-A perfect way to exercise away your New Year's festivities.
+A perfect way to exercise away your Christmas Dinner.
 See our lists of trails and walks on these pages: Cycling, Walking, Horse Riding

-3. Don't forget to get out and about with your four-legged friends over the New Year period.
+7. Don't forget to get out and about with your four-legged friends over the Christmas period.
 From the 1st October each year almost all of Cornwall's beaches are dog friendly.
 Go along to your favourite beach and give your four-legged friend a wonderful time.